sfreilich/kotlin/docs/klibs/uklibs/Uklibs.md

 > [!note]+
 >
 > There's a small open question about what to do during local development.
 The working group is fine with accepting the baseline of "bamboos are forbidden during local development.
-If you're in the process of migrating/starting a new KMP project, you should declare at least two targets.
+If you're in the process of migrating/starting a new KMP module, you should declare at least two targets.
 Our tooling will help to create actual-stubs for expects".
 However, more ergonomic solution are not out of consideration as well, especially in the context of [KT-33578](https://youtrack.jetbrains.com/issue/KT-33578/Provide-an-ability-to-extend-the-set-of-platforms-that-the-source-set-is-analyzed-for-helping-project-future-evolution)